Pakistan oil tanker truck explosion kills at least 135

 Pakistan's Inter-Services Public Relations (ISPR), the media wing of Pakistan's military, said a total of 51 people with serious burns and in critical condition have been transported by army helicopters to the city of Multan.

-It added that the road had been reopened and that traffic had begun to flow again.
+It added that the road had been reopened and that traffic had started to flow again.

 'Deep grief'

-In the immediate aftermath of the accident, Pakistan Prime Minister Muhammad Nawaz Sharif "expressed deep grief over the heavy loss of life."
+Shortly after the accident, Pakistan Prime Minister Muhammad Nawaz Sharif "expressed deep grief over the heavy loss of life."

-"The Prime Minister has directed provincial government to provide full medical assistance to the injured with burns," a statement from the Prime Minister's office said.
+"The Prime Minister has directed provincial government to provide full medical assistance to the injured with burns," a statement from his office said.
 "The Prime Minister has expressed sympathies with the bereaved families and prayed for the departed souls."

 Chief Minister of Punjab Muhammad Shehbaz Sharif has said an inquiry would be held into the incident.